erkankarabulut/erkankarabulut.github.io/_posts/2023-12-23-digital-twins.md

 ## Digital Twins and Semantics

-Physical systems and its environment can get highly complex.
+Physical systems and their environment can get highly complex.
 Semantic technologies such as ontologies and knowledge graphs can help modeling and implementing such complex systems.
 Ontologies however, can now be created much faster thanks to Large Language Models (LLMs) [9].
 Although LLMs can not create an ontology from scratch, they can help ease the process enormously.